git-quick-stats/git-py-stats/README.md

 ## Requirements

+- **Python 3.8+**:
-- **Python 3.6+**: Git Py Stats requires Python 3.6 or higher installed on your system.
+  Git Py Stats requires Python 3.8 or higher installed on your system.
+  While it may work with older versions, there is no guarantee as it is currently untested with versions below 3.8.
   You can check your Python version with:

     ```bash
     python3 --version
     ```

+- **Git**:
-- **Git**: Git should be installed and available in your system's PATH.
+  Git should be installed and available in your system's `PATH`.

 ## Installation